 HaveUHeard.com includes links to third-party websites and advertisements for third-party products and services.
 Product and service-specific opinions mentioned within the content of our blogs are entirely the opinions of the HaveUHeard.com team and its staff.
 It is our hope that you will find value in the products and services these third-party organizations represent, and patronize these businesses.
 Such advertising and marketing partnerships help make our efforts at HaveUHeard.com possible.
 Thank you for your support and ongoing interest.
 For additional information, please read our full HaveUHeard.com Disclosure Statement

-Once your student has been given their move-in date and dorm/residence assignment, the process of handling what can be a stressful, labor-intensive and often expensive process begins.
-Traditionally, female students tend to take a full on decorating approach complete with wall décor, signs, picture frames, string lights, desk accessories and many other decorative items.
-Male students do not quite go that full in and often just want a comfortable bed, maybe a poster or two and perhaps a rug.
+Once your student has been given their move-in date and dorm/residence assignment, the process of handling what can be a stressful, labor-intensive, and often very expensive process begins.
+Traditionally, female students tend to take a full-on decorating approach complete with wall décor, signs, picture frames, string lights, desk accessories, and many other decorative items.
+Male students do not quite go that full in and often just want a comfortable bed, maybe a poster or two, and perhaps a rug.
 It is quite humorous after each drop-off, whether it is for summer or fall, to see my friends postings on Facebook and Instagram, (because that is the social media that parents are most comfortable with), and see the obvious difference between a completed dorm room.

 This may a sticker price shock moment.
-According to the National Retail Federation, back to college spending averaged $969.88 in 2017.
+According to the National Retail Federation, back to college spending averaged $977 in 2019.
 This is big business with college checklists resembling the lists usually reserved for wedding/bridal registries and baby shower registries.
-If you go by the many college dorm checklists, you will be faced with a list filled with items you may have never considered.
+If you go by the many college dorm checklists, you will be faced with a list filled with items you may have never considered for this big move.
 Some, like gaming systems, seems a bit far-fetched.
-You are not looking to entertain your student for the next four years; just to set up a comfortable room where they can study, relax and feel a bit of that home feeling they left behind.
+You are not looking to entertain your students for the next four years; just to set up a comfortable room where they can study, relax, and feel a bit of that home feeling they left behind.

-2. From there you will need a minimum of two sets of sheets (fitted and flat) plus pillowcases.
+- From there you will need a minimum of two sets of sheets (fitted- many students don’t bother with flat sheets) plus pillowcases.
 No one is saying that they need the top thread count but certainly try to get a set that will not pill after one wash.
 They will want to wash their sheets once a week minimally so two should be sufficient.

-6. Some of the newly designed dorms have walk-in closets which are amazing but for those old-fashioned room setups, where there is no closet door, you will need to purchase curtain or panel, a tension curtain rod, and clip rings.
+- Some of the newly designed dorms have walk-in closets which are amazing but for those old-fashioned room setups, where there is no closet door, so your move will need to purchase curtain or panel, a tension curtain rod, and clip rings.

-7. If your college student is planning on having a television in their room, you will need a coaxial cable.
+- If your college student is planning on having a television in their room, you will need a coaxial cable.
 Extension cords are also a much-needed item.
-We would recommend using one that is both double and triple pronged.
+We would recommend using one that is both double and triple-pronged.

-11. Another great item to have is an electric kettle.
-This heats water up in seconds and can be used not only for hot tea and instant coffee or hot chocolate but also most instant prepared foods.
+- Another great item to have is an electric kettle.
+This heats water up in seconds and can be used not only for hot tea and instant coffee or hot chocolate but also for most instant prepared foods.

-13. One of her suite-mates brought a Keurig coffee maker.
-If you have a student who cannot live without hot coffee, this is a very convenient, but definitely more expensive, way to have coffee.
-There are countless Starbucks and Dunkin’ Donuts on campus and close by but having your student make their own is often more economical.
-Target and Wal-Mart sell the bottles of Starbucks Iced Coffee which has six 8 oz. servings.
+- One of her suite-mates brought a Keurig coffee maker.
+If you have a student who cannot live without hot coffee, this is very convenient, but definitely more expensive, way to have coffee.
+There are countless Starbucks and Dunkin’ Donuts on campus and close by but having your students make their own is often more economical.

-16. Another great item, especially if your student needs a step-stool to reach bed (some of them raise them or some are bunk beds) is a storage ottoman.
+- Another great item, especially if your student needs a step-stool to reach bed (some of them raise them or some are bunk beds) is a storage ottoman.
 Clearly, by its name, you can see it can be used for storage but it is a more decorative way for them to climb into bed.
-Wal-Mart has a wide variety of colors for $16.88.
 Most of the stores were sold out when we got to campus, so we would recommend either bringing it with you (and store stuff in it) or ordering online.